Whistleblower Awards for Reporting Financial Fraud

-According to the SEC Annual Reports on the SEC Whistleblower Program, since 2011 a majority of whistleblowers tips submitted to the SEC relate to violations with corporate disclosures and financials.
+According to the SEC Annual Reports on the SEC Whistleblower Program, a majority of whistleblower tips submitted to the SEC relate to misleading corporate disclosures and financials.
 In 2013, the SEC Division of Enforcement established the Financial Reporting and Audit (FRAud) Task Force to enhance the agency’s ability to root out financial fraud.
 In 2014, the SEC saw a 40% increase in financial reporting and auditing filed actions and investigations.
-In 2015, the SEC listed financial fraud as one of its top enforcement priorities, noting: “Pursuing financial reporting and auditing violations continues to be a focus of the Division.”
+Financial fraud is one of the SEC’s top enforcement priorities, noting: “Pursuing financial reporting and auditing violations continues to be a focus of the Division.”

 SEC Whistleblower Awards

-Since the inception of the whistleblower program, the SEC has paid more than $250 million to whistleblowers.
-The largest SEC whistleblower awards to date are $50 million and $33 million.
-Tips from whistleblowers have lead the SEC to successful enforcements actions resulting in more than $1 billion in financial remedies.
+Since the inception of the whistleblower program, the SEC has paid more than $1 billion to whistleblowers.
+The largest SEC whistleblower awards to date are $50 million, $50 million and $39 million.
+Tips from whistleblowers have enabled the SEC to recover more than $2 billion in financial remedies.

 To learn more about the SEC Whistleblower Program, download the eBook SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.